 The following are the explanations for providing means to verify and confirm the names of prophets as mentioned above:

-• The verses 41-56 of Surah 19 confirm each one by name as a prophet while Jesus is referred as a prophet in the verse 30 of Surah 19 but he is confirmed by name in the verse 34.
+- The verses 41-56 of Surah 19 confirm each one by name as a prophet, while Jesus is referred as a prophet in the verse 30 of Surah 19 but he is confirmed by name in the verse 34.

-• The verse 89 of Surah 6 confirms all the names mentioned in the verses 83-86 as prophets informing us that these are the ones to whom God has given the scripture, wisdom and prophethood.
+- The verse 89 of Surah 6 confirms all the names mentioned in the verses 83-86 as prophets informing us that these are the ones to whom God has given the scripture, wisdom and prophethood.

-• The verse 40 of Surah 33 has not only confirmed Muhammad as a prophet but also what has been given to him is a messenger of God and a seal of the prophets indicating the final edition of God’s scripture.
+- The verse 40 of Surah 33 has not only confirmed Muhammad as a prophet but also what has been given to him is a messenger of God and a seal of the prophets indicating the final edition of God’s scripture.
 Muhammad is also referred as a prophet in many other verses in the Quran but not by name while he has been addressed as “O prophet”, “O you prophet” and “Gentile prophet” in the Quran.

 It is also noted that there are others spoken of in the Quran, but not as prophets, nor as deliverers of scripture, they are:

-• Hud, Saleh, and Shu’aib are named as messengers in (26:125, 26:143, 26:178 respectively).
+- Hud, Saleh, and Shu’aib are named as messengers in 26:125, 26:143, 26:178 respectively.

-• Zal-Kifl is described as steadfast, patient and righteous in (21:85 and 38:48.
+- Zal-Kifl is described as steadfast, patient and righteous in 21:85 and 38:48.

-• Luqman is described as one endowed with wisdom in 31:12.
+- Luqman is described as one endowed with wisdom in 31:12.

-Nowhere in the Quran is any of these six associated with the term ‘Scripture’ or none of them delivered a Scripture either.
+Nowhere in the Quran is any of these six has been associated with the term ‘Scripture’ or none of them delivered a Scripture either.
 Thus, according to the definition of prophet in (2:213), they are not prophets.
 Three of the six are called messengers (Hud, Saleh, and Shu’aib) while the other three (Adam, Zal-Kifl and Luqman) are only spoken of being steadfast, patient and righteous receiving God’s blessings.

 We have also learned from the Quran that God has sent other messengers in the past that we are not told about in the Quran: